0xMartin/NetworkAppTestingTool/README.md

 # 💡 Description of testing tool

-This **Black Box** Testing Tool is designed for automating the testing and evaluation of tasks without requiring knowledge of the software's internal structure or implementation details.
+This **Black Box Testing** Tool is designed for automating the testing of **network application** or **console applications**.
+It tests how applications **interact with their environment** and does not test the internal behavior of the application.
 It offers several key features:

 - **Universality**: The tool supports testing various types of software applications regardless of their implementation details.
 - **Separation**: Emphasizes the separation of the evaluation application and its internal logic from the tested tasks.